cedric-h/shortstories/the_commute_from_hell.md

 I knew my apartment was south of the city center.
 I knew I had to be north of the city center right now.

 All I had to do, then, was crawl south, toward the city center.
-And sure enough, I found them.
+And sure enough, in short order I located the jumble of rectangles on the horizon that signaled downtown Salt Lake City.
 Even if I hadn't known their general direction, all I had to do was make it to somewhere with a clear view of the horizon.

 It's pretty hard to miss the really tall buildings.